 Hajj occurs during the holy month of Dhul Hijjah, the 12th month in the Islamic (Hijri) calendar.
 It falls between the 8th and 12th or 13th of Dhul Hijjah, depending on the sighting of the moon.

 As the Hijri calendar is lunar (following the cycles of the moon), the corresponding date on our Gregorian calendars varies year by year.
-This year, Hajj 2025 is between Wednesday, June 4, 2025, and Monday, June 9, 2025.
+This year, Hajj 2025 is between Sunday, May 24, 2026, and Friday, May 29, 2026.

 For anyone preparing to go on the pilgrimage this year, it’s an incredibly exciting time.
-While it will certainly be a test of patience, with great spiritual, emotional, and physical challenges, it also offers an opportunity to cleanse oneself of their sins and draw closer to Allah (SWT).
+While it will certainly be a test of patience, with great spiritual, emotional, and physical challenges, it also offers an opportunity to cleanse oneself of one’s sins and draw closer to Allah (SWT).

 As Prophet Muhammad (ﷺ) said: